Includes

 npm: ../../build.npm.yaml

-In the build file of project b, the include for the npm install task is used as well.
-An additional reference to a and a task dependency to a:build ensures that project a will be built first, before project b get compiled.
+In the build file of project `b`, the include for the npm install task is used as well.
+An additional [reference](/hammerkit/build-file/references.md) to `a` and a [task dependency](/hammerkit/task/dependencies.md) to a:build ensures that project `a` will be built first, before project `b` get compiled.